riccim94/ASCATCATA/README.md

 # ℹ Use `print(n = ...)` to see more rows
 ```

+Once the dataset has been properly wrangled, the ASCA decomposition can be applied using the asca_tcata() function.

 ``` r
 # Apply time-resolved ASCA decomposition on the dataset.